 Welcome to the home of softball in Oxfordshire and the Oxford Softball League.
 Here you will find details of how to join a team, how to get in touch to find out about introductory training, as well as details (coming soon) of the season schedule and league table.

 Softball has been played in Oxford since at least the early 1980s which led to the founding of the Oxfordshire Softball Association (OSA) in 1990.
-The Oxford Softball League plays most of its games on Tuesday nights at Horspath Athletics and Sports Ground, Horspath Road, Oxford OX4 2RR.
+The Oxford Softball League plays most of its games on Tuesday and Thursday nights at Horspath Athletics and Sports Ground, Horspath Road, Oxford OX4 2RR.

 Visit our Facebook page for regular announcements and details of events, training, and games.